Negative curvature in graphical small cancellation groups: Hyperbolically embedded subgroups

 \begin{theorem} Let $\gens$ be a finite set and let $\Gamma$ be a graph with finite components and a labelling by $\gens$ that is both $Gr'(\ifrac{1}{6})$ and non-repetitive.
 Let $G:=G(\Gamma)$.
 Every infinite cyclic subgroup $H$ of $G$ is strongly contracting in $X:=\Cay(G,\gens)$.
 Thus, $G$ has the HEC property. \end{theorem} \begin{proof} By \fullref{lem:periodicgeodesic}, every infinite cyclic subgroup is bounded Hausdorff distance from a periodic geodesic $\alpha$.
 By \fullref{lem:strcontbddHdist}, it is enough to show $\alpha$ is strongly contracting, so we may assume that $H=\fgen{h}$ acts cocompactly on $\alpha$, and that $h$ is represented by a cyclically reduced word $v$ whose powers label $\alpha$.

 Suppose $\alpha$ intersects some embedded component $\Gamma_0$ in more than a single vertex.
 Since $\alpha$ is geodesic, $\Gamma_0\cap\alpha$ is an embedded path graph.
 Since the labelling of $\Gamma$ is non-repetitive, the label of this path does not contain a subword of the form $ww$.
 However, the labelling of $\alpha$ is repetitive --- it is $\cdots vv\cdots$.
 Thus, $|\Gamma_0\cap\alpha|<2|v|$.
-We conclude $\alpha$ is strongly contracting by \fullref{corollary:classicalmorse}.
+We conclude $\alpha$ is strongly contracting by \fullref{theorem:strongcontraction}.

 By \cite[Theorem~H]{BesBroFuj15}, the elementary closure of $H$ is a virtually cyclic hyperbolically embedded subgroup. \end{proof}

 Suppose that $\Gamma$ is a directed graph with two labellings $L_1\from \mathcal{E}\Gamma\to\gens_1$ and $L_2\from \mathcal{E}\Gamma\to\gens_2$.
 We define the \emph{push-out labelling} $L\from \mathcal{E}\Gamma\to\gens$, where $\gens=\gens_1\times\gens_2$, by $L(e):=(L_1(e),L_2(e))$.
 We will write $\gens_1$ alphabetically and $\gens_2$ as numerical index, i.e.\ $\gens^{\pm}=\{a^\epsilon_n\mid \epsilon\in\pm 1,\, a\in\gens_1,\,n\in\gens_2\}$.